 The Ausable River Association makes porta-johns available throughout the Ausable River watershed as a convenience to residents and visitors and to help keep our rivers and lakes clean.
-Porta-johns are located at popular Adirondack trailheads and launches along the West and East Branch Ausable River at The Flume, Copperas Pond Trailhead, Monument Falls, along River Rd, and a popular pull off along Route 9N in Upper Jay (see map above).
+Porta-johns are located at popular Adirondack trailheads and launches along the West and East Branch Ausable River from Memorial Day Weekend to Columbus Day Weekend at the Cascade and Marble Mountains, Hardy Road Trails, The Flume, Copperas Pond Trailhead, Monument Falls, along River Rd, and a popular pull off along Route 9N in Upper Jay.
 In 2019, the New York State Department of Environmental Conservation took over the management of some of our initial porta-john locations, a testament to the need for and success of this program.

 Improper disposal of human waste pollutes the environment and creates an unpleasant experience for other people.
 When you get the urge, make sure you use proper poop etiquette to avoid polluting local waterbodies and creating an unsightly experience for other people.
 The following disposal methods are all acceptable for disposing of waste, protecting the environment, and ensuring an enjoyable experience for others.

 Use A Facility - The best way to avoid the environmental and social impacts of human waste is to use a facility.
 The Ausable River Association organizes the placement of porta-johns throughout the watershed so that people have a proper place to poop.
 The map above shows the locations of these facilities.

 Bury It - The goal of burying human waste is to minimize pollution of water resources, eliminate contact with insects and animals, aid decomposition, and minimize social impacts.
 Follow these tips to properly dispose of waste while away from toilet facilities.

 - Make sure you are at least 150' away from the nearest waterbody, trail, or road.